Discover our NorCal Diabetes Challenge.Enrollment open until January 30th

 Nerve damage in the feet or poor blood flow to the feet increases the risk of various foot complications.
 Regular foot exams can reduce amputation rates by 45-85%.

 These might be the earliest signs of diabetes and can be reversed if managed properly.
-A complete guide to diabetes-related skin conditions can be found here.
+A complete guide to diabetes-related skin conditions from the Mayo Clinic can be found here.

 Hearing problems are more common in people with diabetes.

 This is usually called Type 3 diabetes and is a direct consequence of poor blood sugar control.
 This is still an area where researchers are exploring multiple theories that have yet to be proven.